jkrumow/TBStateMachine/README.md

 ### Thread Safety and Concurrency

 `TBStateMachine` is thread safe.
-Each event is processed following the RTC (Run To Completion) model, encapsulated in a block which is dispatched asynchronously to the main queue by default.
+Each event is processed in a single Run-to-Completion step, encapsulated in a block which is dispatched asynchronously to the main queue by default.

 To use a custom queue simply set: